CarlHawkinsStudent/mutualaidmapper/README.md

 ## Usage

-- Fill out the form to report mutual aid activities
+- Fill out the form to submit mutual aid activities
-- View recent activities in the list
-- See all activities plotted on the interactive map
-- Different activity types are color-coded on the map
+- Submit mutual aid activities with location data
+- Real-time updates when new activities are submitted

 ## Features